psyar8/FSE_CourseWork_4/README.md

 * 200 level = CompanyProject
 * 300 level = CompanyEmailSystem

-### Bug Naming Structure
+### Bug Naming Convention

+In a similar way, we have unique ID's for all the bugs we found in the Java programs.
+This is logged in the bug table.

-BUG100 LEVEL = EMAIL
+* BUG100 level = CompanyEmail
-BUG200 LEVEL...

-ChangeNaming structure
+* BUG200 level = CompanyProject
+* BUG300 level = CompanyEmailSystem

+### Change Naming Convention

+As a team, we have logged all the bugs which we identified in the program.
+The change ID has been formatted in the following way:

-CHGNE100 LEVEL = EMAIL
+* CHGNE100 LEVEL = CompanyEmail
+* CHGNE200 LEVEL = CompanyProject
+* CHGNE300 LEVEL = CompanyEmailSystem

 Authors
 --------